-Evaluating the impact of leadership development and measuring impact is always a complex challenge.
-Taking these 6 steps in the beginning gives you the best opportunity for success.
+Evaluating the impact of leadership development is always a complex challenge.
+Taking these 6 steps, in the beginning, gives you the best opportunity for success.

-Over the years, we’ve seen the good, the bad and the ugly of evaluation.
-We’ve helped HR teams with a wide range of need and know-how.
-Take a look at these tips for how not to measure impact, and instead, let the Do’s guide you down the right path.
+Over the years, we’ve seen the good, the bad, and the ugly of evaluation.
+We’ve helped HR teams with a wide range of needs and know-how.
+Take a look at these tips for how not to measure impact, and instead, let the Dos guide you down the right path.

-- Do design the evaluation as you are designing the initiative, and well before it is implemented.
+Do design the evaluation as you’re designing the initiative, and well before it’s implemented.

 - Do spend time on discovery.
 At CCL, we have a comprehensive process of partnering with you to uncover and understand your leadership development needs.

 - Do discuss and define the purposes of each evaluation.